Everything You Need To Know About Student Finance And Tuition Fees In 2022

 • Working out all your outgoings, from non-negotiable expenses (like your rent) to things like gym memberships or clothes shopping

-In simple terms, you subtract your expenses from your income, which will give you an idea of how much money you’ll have left.
+In simple terms, you subtract your expenses from your income.
+This will give you an idea of how much money you’ll have left.
 It’s good to be brutally honest with yourself so you can set a realistic expectation to how much money you spend and save.
 There’s lots of ways to budget as a student so it’s worth finding a system that works for you.

 Ways to save your money as a student